 In any event, it should like many professions be agreed between the parties.

-Fixed fee is a fee which is charged for the service regardless of the service’s actual cost.
-It involves the provider claiming a fee and that fee fixed, regardless of hours spent or the work done to fulfil that service.
+The fixed fee is a fee that is charged for the service regardless of the service’s actual cost.
+It involves the provider claiming a fixed amount, regardless of hours spent or the work to be done to fulfil that service.

-In any event and, as long as the consumer has been honest, they are at no risk of any adverse cost orders.
+In any event, as long as the consumer has been honest, they are at no risk of any adverse cost orders.

-TESS is a paralegal company and does specialize in timeshare related disputes between consumers and resorts.
-When contemplating legal action, the litigants can choose which arenas they wish to have that dispute resolved.
-These arenas include arbitration, fast track courts, multi-tract actions, ombudsman, mediation, without prejudices forums etc. Paralegals cannot represent consumers in such forums as “fast track” cases and “multi track” cases as they are contentious business.
-In the event that a TESS client requires such representation, they will refer the client to a solicitor who is on their panel and TESS will discharge those fees in support of their client.
-At the same time, the engaged solicitor will owe a duty of care to the consumer and as such, will carry out your instruction and TESS will be merely the funding provider/ Mackenzie Friend.
+TESS Law is a paralegal company that specialises in timeshare-related disputes between consumers and resorts.
+When contemplating legal action, the litigants can choose which areas they wish to have that dispute resolved.
+These areas include arbitration, fast-track courts, multi-track actions, ombudsman, mediation, without prejudices forums etc. Paralegals cannot represent consumers in such forums as “fast-track” cases and “multi-track” cases as they are a contentious business.
+In the event that a TESS Law client requires such representation, they will refer the client to a solicitor who is on their panel and TESS Law will discharge those fees in support of their client.
+At the same time, the engaged solicitor will owe a duty of care to the consumer and as such, will carry out the instruction and TESS Law will be merely the funding provider/ Mackenzie Friend.

 The Legal Services Board